-I’ve been working on an online novel site.
-Started by a small company in Shanghai, the goal is to offer a dozen or so on-going fantasy, sci-fi, wuxia, urban paranormal and similar novels in English.
+I’ve been working for a fiction website.
+Started by a small company in China, the goal is to offer a lot of on-going fantasy, sci-fi, wuxia, urban paranormal, and other genre novels in English.
 The work is interesting and pays standard for CN to English translation in China.
-As soon as I have the site url, I’ll link it.
+Check out the free reads if you like reading this kind of stuff.

 A writer/editor friend self-published a short story I translated for her.
 It’s a sci-fi/fantasy story set in the future, with some interesting ideas on artificial intelligence (AI) vs. humans.